zhangyonghan41/zhangyonghan.github.io/_pages/about.md

 Recent News
 ------------------------
-I opened an github account and uploaded scripts to create personal website, as well as the latex code to make CVs.
+I opened a github account and uploaded the scripts to create the personal website, as well as the latex code to make my CVs.
 (December 25th.
 2024)

 I created my personal website, will keep updating useful materials like lecture notes in the future.
 (December 24th.
 2024)